northdata/api/doc/data-api-userguide/data-api-userguide.md

 registerKey=12203550103038
 ```

 The unique key can be found in the `register.uniqueKey` field of the company data structure.
 If you plan to store company data in your database and you want to refer to the North Data database, you would store this unique key (instead of the internal North Data company ID, because the internal company ID might change over time).
+More information regarding database synchronization and usage of the unique key is available in the appendix.

 ### Identifying a company by internal company ID